phil-mansfield/shellfish/README.md

 in the upper right corner of the issues page.
 This will open a submission form where you can describe the problem you are encountering.
-Feel free to select descriptive tags from the panels on the right of the form, but if you don't, a project contributor will handle it for you.
+Feel free to select descriptive tags from the panels on the right of the form, but if you don't, I will handle it for you.

-The standard guidelines for reporting software bugs/problems applies:
+The standard suggestions for reporting software bugs/problems applies:
 * Check beforehand to see if someone else already encountered your problem.
 (Look [here](https://github.com/phil-mansfield/shellfish/issues?q=is%3Aopen+is%3Aissue+label%3Abug)
 for bugs, [here](https://github.com/phil-mansfield/shellfish/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement)
-for feature requests, and [here](https://github.com/phil-mansfield/shellfish/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22help+wanted%22) for generic help requests and [here](https://github.com/phil-mansfield/shellfish/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aquestion+) for questions)
+for feature requests, [here](https://github.com/phil-mansfield/shellfish/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22help+wanted%22) for generic help requests and [here](https://github.com/phil-mansfield/shellfish/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aquestion+) for questions)
 * Make sure you are using the most up to date version of Shellfish (check your version by typing the command `$ shellfish version`).
 * Provide all information relevant to your problem (shell commands, config files, manual